[OS] I Hope You Like Charts: Benchmarks On 4 Clouds

 More of the same.
 There are lots of other combinations, but the story is pretty similar all over.

 Essentially, it doesn’t appear that the performance difference between the

 VM.Standard2.16 cluster and the

-BM.Standard2.52 machine are due to memory bandwidth constraints.
+BM.Standard2.52 machine is due to memory bandwidth constraints.
 At high concurrency, we often see

 BM.Standard2.52 having approximately triple the bandwidth of the